Several tools can help you gain insight into the performance of your detection rules:

 The Status drop-down filters the table by rule execution status:

-- Succeeded: The rule was able to complete its defined search.
+- Succeeded: The rule completed its defined search.
 This doesn’t necessarily mean it generated an alert, just that it ran without error.

 - Failed: The rule encountered an error that prevented it from running.
 For example, a machine learning rule whose corresponding machine learning job wasn’t running.

-- Partial failure: Nothing prevented the rule from running, but it still might not have returned the expected results.
+- Warning: Nothing prevented the rule from running, but it might have returned unexpected results.
 For example, a custom query rule tried to search an index pattern that couldn’t be found in Elasticsearch.